-Problem Solution Outdoor sensor array does not communicate to the display console.
-The sensor array may have initiated properly and the data is registed console as invalid, and the console must be reset.
-Press the reset described in Figure 1.
+Problem Solution Outdoor sensor array The sensor array may have initiated properly and the data is registered by the does not communicate console as invalid, and the console must be reset.
+Press the reset button as to the display console. described in Figure 1.
 With an open ended paperclip, press the reset button for 3 seconds to completely discharge the voltage.
 Take out the batteries and wait one minute, while covering the solar panel to drain the voltage.

-Put batteries back in and resync the console (Section 6.12) with the sensor array about 10 feet away.
+Problem Solution Put batteries back in and resync the console (Section 6.12) with the sensor array about 10 feet away.
 The LED next to the battery compartment will flash every 16 seconds.
-If the LED is not flashing every 16 seconds

-Problem Solution Replace the batteries in the outside sensor array.
+If the LED is not flashing every 16 seconds Replace the batteries in the outside sensor array.
 If the batteries were recently replaced, check the polarity.
-If the sensor is flashing every 16 seconds, proceed to the next step.
+If the sensor is flashing every 16 seconds, proceed to the next step. mashing every to seconds, proceed to the next step.
 There may be a temporary loss of communication due to reception loss related to interference or other location factors, or the batteries may have been changed in the sensor array and the console has not been reset.
 The solution may be as simple as powering down and up the console (remove AC power and batteries, wait 10 seconds, and reinsert AC power and batteries).
-Temperature sensor reads too high in the day time.
-Make certain that the sensor array is not too close to heat generating sources or strictures, such as buildings, pavement, walls or air conditioning units.
+Temperature sensor Make certain that the sensor array is not too close to heat generating sources reads too high in the or strictures, such as buildings, pavement, walls or air conditioning units. day time.
 Use the calibration feature to offset installation issues related to radiant heat sources.
 Reference Section 6.10.
-Relative pressure does not agree with official You may be viewing the absolute pressure, not the relative pressure. reporting station Select the relative pressure.
+Relative pressure does You may be viewing the absolute pressure, not the relative pressure. not agree with official reporting station Select the relative pressure.
 Make sure you properly calibrate the sensor to an official local weather station.
 Reference Section 6.4 for details.
-Rain gauge reports rain when it is not raining An unstable mounting solution (sway in the mounting pole) may result in the tipping bucket incorrectly incrementing rainfall.
-Make sure you have a stable, level mounting solution.
-Wind Vane does not spin as freely as the wind cups.
-This is by design.
-The dampening prevents the wind vane from spinning with the slightest breeze, which will result in variable wind all of the time.
-The added resistance allows the wind vane to change direction with $2 - 3$ mph, providing a much better wind direction tracking.
-Time off by increments of an hour, or date is off by one day.
-The time zone is entered incorrectly.
-Reference Section 6.3.
+Rain gauge reports An unstable mounting solution (sway in the mounting pole) may result in the rain when it is not tipping bucket incorrectly incrementing rainfall.
+Make sure you have a raining stable, level mounting solution.
+Wind vane does not The wind vane includes damping to prevent the wind vane from turning with rotate as freely as the the slightest wind.
+This prevents variable or scattered winds with the wind cups. slightest breeze, and better tracks the predominant wind direction.
+Data not reporting to Confirm your password or key is correct.
+It is the password you registered on Wunderground.com.
+Your Wunderground.com Wunderground.com password cannot begin with a non-alphanumeric character (a limitation of Wundeground.com, not the station).
+Example, \$000 kgf is not a valid password, but oewkrf\$ is valid. is not a varie passivore, out of white is varie.
+2. Confirm your station ID is correct.
+The station ID is all caps, and the most common issue is substituting an O for a 0 (or visa versa).
+Example, KAZPHOEN11, not KAZPH0EN11 2.
+Make sure the date and time is correct on the console.
+If incorrect 3.
+Make sure the date and time is correct on the console.
+If incorrect, you may be reporting old data, not real time data. you may be reporting ord data, not rear time data.
+4. Make sure your time zone is set properly.
+If incorrect, you may be reporting old data, not real time data.
+5. Check your router firewall settings.
+The console sends data via Port